Do Replacement Windows Really Save You Money

 - Coatings that keep heat in the cold months and cool inside during hot months

-Although energy-efficient windows vary in type and brand, they must have an Energy Star rating to be marketed as an energy-saving window.
-These windows average around $150 for a single hung vinyl window and special energy saving glass.
+Although energy-efficient windows vary in type and brand, they must have an Energy Star rating to be marketed as energy-saving windows.
+These windows average around $150 for a single hung vinyl window and special energy-saving glass.
 The installation runs around $38 per hour.

 What Are The Different Window Styles?

 The most popular replacement windows are double-hung windows.
 Other popular windows include casement, awning, sliding, picture, and bay or bow windows.

 Double-hung windows are the least expensive and are popular because they’re versatile and work in any room in your house.
 Double-hung windows give you a good view of the outside, open easily, and are secure.
 Many homeowners like the double-hung windows because they’re easy to clean, as the top and bottom both lift up.